 Currently, Commonwealth Architects, Walter P. Moore and S.B.
 Ballard Construction Company are teamed together to collaborate on a design-build project involving the design and construction of two six-level inter-modal parking structures that provide a total of over 3,500 parking spaces.

-Both Stations 606 and 772 Parking Garages support the large mega-project called the Washington Metro Line valued at over $5.8 billion.
+Both Stations 606 and 772 Parking Garages support the large mega-project called the Dulles Corridor Metrorail Project (Silver Line) valued at over $5.63 billion.
 The 606 and 772 garage project is one project spread out over (2) two locations.
 Both garages total over 3,500 parking spaces (1,553 spaces at 772 and 1,971 spaces at 606).

 The Loudoun Gateway Station parking garage, the larger of the two, utilizes precast concrete double tees with spandrel panels and includes a 175’-0” long steel-trussed pedestrian bridge that provides a connection directly into the Metrorail Station.

 Located on Dulles Airport property, this site required close coordination with MWAA for all utility and site related issues, including construction procedures such as FAA limitations on crane heights.
 Sanitary sewer and storm water management was coordinated with MWAA, Loudoun Water and the Virginia Department of Environmental Quality (DEQ).

 The Station 606 Garage falls within the Authority of the “Metropolitan Washington Airport Authority”(MWAA) due to its proximity to the Dulles Airport.
 The Station 606 Garage requires working with the Owners Rep (Loudoun County), MWAA and Washington Metropolitan Area Transit Authority (WMATA).
 Having to work with (3) three different Stakeholder organizations with distinctly different interests in the project can be a challenge.
 S.B.
 Ballard has been able to successfully work with all Stakeholders involved in this very prominent project.